Analyticity of quasinormal modes in the Kerr and Kerr-de Sitter spacetimes: Joint quasinormal modes

-at the north and the south pole of $S^2$, i.e.\ at the limits $\theta = 0$ and $\theta = \pi$.
-Since $\mu(r) > 0$ for $r \in (r_e, r_c)$ and $b > 0$, we conclude that \eqref{eq: mode equation in t} is in fact elliptic at the north and south pole.
-Again, standard real analytic hypoellipticity implies that $z$, and therefore $u$, is real analytic also at the north and the south pole if $r \in (r_e, r_c)$.
+at the north and the south pole of $S^2$.
+Since $\mu(r) > 0$ for $r \in (r_e, r_c)$ and $b > 0$, we conclude that \eqref{eq: mode equation in t} is indeed elliptic there as well.
+Again, standard real analytic hypoellipticity, as in for example \cite{M2002}*{Thm.\ 4.2.2 \& Exe.\ 4.6.4}, implies that $z$, and therefore $u$, is real analytic also at the north and the south pole if $r \in (r_e, r_c)$.
 To sum up, we now know that $u$ is real analytic in the domain of outer communication and slightly beyond the horizons, i.e.\ in a region of the form

 \textbf{Step 3: The region beyond the horizons.} It remains to prove real analyticity in the regions beyond the horizons (only the event horizon if $\Lambda = 0$).
 Consider first the region